modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/17_scEmailOrderVatRow.md

-The Email Order Vat Row is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The scEmailOrderVatRow chunk is used by the [Email Configuration](../Manager/Administration/Emails) for showing total VAT prices.

-## Default scCart chunk
+## Default scEmailOrderVatRow chunk

 ```` html